BeccaN/trunk-cards/NOTES.md

 - [ ] Views use partials if appropriate

 TODO:
-* add in flash[:messages] to validations?, before_actions/checks for 'current_user' and 'logged_in?' when appropriate
+* create two index views for front and back of cards
+* card creation is optional? - custom setter method that checks if blank? then skips and saves the rest.

 * go through all Rails lessons backwards, add what feels necessary, DRY up whatever I possibly can
 * create scope order categories by total groups
-* card creation is optional?

 * add category search filter
 * beautify all pages
     * welcome